A Not-for-Profit Wildlife Rehabilitation Facility

 Hours

-Animals accepted by appointment only - please call us for an appointment.
+Animals accepted by appointment only - please text or call us for an appointment.
 We are open every day of the year, including major holidays.

 Appointments are scheduled around feeding schedules and critical care.
 We simply could not provide the best possible care for animals without adhering to this policy.
 As a result, we will not accommodate persons that arrive without an appointment.
 Thank you for your understanding.